Bevon Lewis: Ultimate Fighting Championship

 Lewis faced Trevin Giles on November 7, 2020 at UFC on ESPN: Santos vs. Teixeira.
 He lost the fight via technical knockout.

 The UFC announced Lewis's release from the promotion on November 13, 2020.

 Post-UFC career

 Lewis headlined PFL Challenger Series 6 in a heavyweight bout against Marcelo Nunes on March 25, 2022.
 He lost the bout via arm-triangle choke in the second round.

+Lewis made his Light Heavyweight debut against Ozzy Diaz on May 17, 2024 in the Main Event of LFA 184.
+He lost the fight via TKO in the second round.

+Synergy FC 16 on November 16, 2024: Lewis faced Julius “Juice Box” Walker for the Synergy FC Light Heavyweight Championship.
+He lost the bout via TKO (punches) in the first round at 3:30.

+LFA 214 on August 15, 2025: Lewis faced Devin “Brown Bear” Clark at the Sanford Pentagon in Sioux Falls, South Dakota.
+He won via split decision, with judges scoring the bout 29–28, 28–29, and 29–28, improving his professional record to 8–6.

 Personal life

+Outside of mixed martial arts, Lewis has expressed a passion for drawing, often using art as a creative outlet apart from training and competition.
+He also values giving back to others and has a strong interest in working with and supporting children, which he views as an important part of his life beyond fighting.

+In addition to his athletic career, Lewis is an entrepreneur.
+Together with his brother, he co-founded AASPEC.

-His moniker “The Extraordinary Gentleman” was coined by MMA pioneer Pat Miletich.
+His moniker "The Extraordinary Gentleman" was coined by MMA pioneer Pat Miletich.